danielsmaxwell/active_projects/README.txt

-This repository contains assets and documents for active data science projects.
+This repository contains resources for the Introduction to Data Science class.

+Course Designation: HSC4930

 Technologies to investigate for this class:
     rstudio.cloud